Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing: Experiment

 \textbf{Architecture.} We use the AV-HuBERT \textit{large} \cite{shi2022learning} pre-trained on LRS3 \cite{afouras2018lrs3} and VoxCeleb2 English \cite{chung2018voxceleb2} as our visual encoder.
 In all experiments, except the ablation part, we utilize 200 clustered visual speech units.
 For the LLM, we adopt LLaMA2-7B \cite{touvron2023llama} and fine-tune it using QLoRA \cite{dettmers2023qlora} with the rank value of 16 and a dropout rate of 5\%.
 To align the dimensions of the visual representation from the visual encoder to the LLaMA input embedding, we use a single linear layer as our visual-to-text embedding layer.

 \textbf{Training and evaluation.} We follow AV-HuBERT \cite{ren2021learning} except for the number of updates and learning rate.
-We conduct training with 15K updates and a learning rate of $1e^{-3}$ for LRS3 1h, 5h, 10h, and 30K updates with a learning rate of $5e^{-4}$ for LRS3 30h and 433h.
+We conduct training with a learning rate of $5e^{-4}$ and the number of updates is 15K updates for LRS3 1h, 5h, 10h, and 30K updates for LRS3 30h and 433h.
+For VSP-LLM (FT), the visual encoder is frozen for the first 18K steps and then unfrozen afterward.
 Adam optimizer is employed for training with $\beta_1 = 0.9$ and $\beta_2 = 0.98$, utilizing a tri-stage learning rate scheduler.
 The training process is executed on 8 3090 RTX GPUs.
 For decoding, we use a beam search with a beam width of 20 and a length penalty of 0.
 We assess the performance of our model using Word Error Rate (WER) for the VSR task and BLEU score \cite{papineni2002bleu} for the VST task.
 We use total FLOPs per epoch as a metric to measure the model operation count during training.